 If you or a loved one developed non-Hodgkin’s lymphoma or another type of glyphosate cancer after using Roundup, you may have a legal claim.

 If you qualify to file a Roundup cancer lawsuit, you could seek compensation for your medical bills, lost wages and other losses you suffered after your cancer diagnosis.
-Although they cannot take your cancer away, the attorneys at McDonald Worley will work tirelessly on your behalf to get the maximum amount of compensation.
+Although they cannot take your cancer away, the RoundUp attorneys at McDonald Worley will work tirelessly on your behalf to get the compensation you deserve.